-Why scuba diving in Bol?
-One of the most interesting scuba diving destinations in this part of Europe is certainly Bol, with many diving sites along the coasts of Brac and Hvar islands.
-From mid-April, the temperature of the Adriatic Sea attracts many recreational divers in its depth inviting them to explore what Croatian underwater world has to offer.
-It is worth mentioning that the diving season in this part of the Adriatic Sea lasts until beginning of November.
+Why scuba diving in Bol, Croatia?
+Bol is one of the most exciting scuba diving destinations in Croatia and this part of Europe.
+There are plenty of scuba diving sites along the coasts of the Brac and Hvar islands.
+From mid-April, the temperature of the Adriatic Sea attracts many recreational scuba divers in its depth, inviting them to explore what the Croatian underwater world has to offer.
+It is worth mentioning that the diving season in this part of the Adriatic Sea lasts until the beginning of November.

 Many popular scuba diving locations around Bol are only a 20-40 minute boat ride.
-Diving scools are organizing daily trips with one to three daily dives.
-You can dive on reefs, ship wrecks and caves.
-Also night dives are organized.
-Geographical position of Bol offers divers to dive safely, regardless of the weather conditions and winds that blow through Hvar channel.
-Depending on the wind, diving locations are chosen daily on the banks of Brac or Hvar.
+Scuba diving schools are organizing daily trips with one to three daily dives.
+You can dive on reefs, shipwrecks, and coves.
+Also, night dives are organized.
+The geographical position of Bol offers scuba divers a place to scuba dive safely, regardless of the weather conditions and winds that blow through the Hvar channel.
+Depending on the wind, diving locations are chosen daily along the shores of Brac or Hvar.

-If you are not scuba diver, but want to become one, scuba diving schools in Bol offer all types of courses.
-Beginner to instructor level courses are available.
-Basic, first open water scuba diving certificate takes about 5-6 days to complete, and it is your first step into the deep.
-Scuba diving scools in Bol are affiliated with SSI, CMAS and PADI world scuba associations.
-Apart from basic courses, speciality courses are offered, such as cave diving, ship wrecks, night diving, stress and rescue and many more.
+If you are not a scuba diver but want to become one, scuba diving schools in Bol offer all types of scuba diving lessons.
+Beginner to instructor-level courses are available.
+The primary, first scuba diving Open Water Diver certificate takes about 5-6 days to complete, and it is your first step into the deep.
+Scuba diving schools in Bol are affiliated and issuing scuba diving certification with PSS, SSI, CMAS, and PADI world scuba associations.
+Special courses are offered besides introductory courses, such as cave diving, shipwrecks, night diving, nitrox, stress and rescue, and many more.

 Keeping the sea clean

-During the first week of May, a traditional divers meeting takes place in Bol.
-It is organized and supported by local tourist organization to invite divers to help clean sea floor.
-Over last 10 years, event grew to a point where over 200 scuba divers come to Bol to help clean the sea floor before the tourist season.
+During the first week of May, a traditional scuba divers meeting takes place in Bol.
+It is organized and supported by local tourist organizations to invite divers to help clean the seafloor.
+Over the last ten years, the event grew to a point where over 200 scuba divers come to Bol to help clean the seafloor before the tourist season.

-2015 event takes place 25.4.-2.5.
+Every year, the event takes place around the 1st of May.
 You can get more info or make a reservation to come by contacting us.